 Housing disrepair occurs when your rented property falls below a suitable living standard.
 Tenants can file a claim to force their landlord to fix the repairs and claim compensation.

 No, all of our claims are taken on a No Win, No Fee basis with no upfront costs.
 Checking you are eligible to claim is also totally free.
+There may be a termination fee if you cancel after the 14-day cooling off period.

 There are many examples of disrepair, with the most common being faulty electrics, severe mould, flooding, damaged walls, sinking floors, and crumbling plasterwork.